plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 You can declare to Google that your site does not want to be included in the list of sites for cohort calculation.
 If you don't declare anything, the [default is to allow](https://github.com/WICG/floc#opting-out-of-computation).

-> "A site should be able to declare that it does not want to be included in the user's list of sites for cohort calculation.
+> A site should be able to declare that it does not want to be included in the user's list of sites for cohort calculation.
 This can be accomplished via a new interest-cohort permissions policy.
-This policy will be default allow."
+This policy will be default allow.

 To opt your site out of FLoC, you need to send the [Permissions Policy](https://www.w3.org/TR/permissions-policy-1/) HTTP response header.